sbeeredd04/auto-git/README.md

 - Configure your Git user name and email: `git config --global user.name "Your Name"`
 - Test in a non-critical repository first
 - Review generated commits periodically to ensure quality
+- Use `--verbose` flag for detailed operation logs

 ## 🛠️ Development